brimdata/zed/docs/language/search-syntax.md

 Determining whether the value of an `ip`-type field is contained within a subnet also uses `in`.

-The following example locates all schools whose web sites are hosted in an IP address in the class A network `38`.
+The following example locates all schools whose websites are hosted on an IP address in `38.0.0.0/8` network.

 #### Example:
 ```mdtest-command dir=testdata/edu